 Courses included a mini pastrami sandwich on rye and a side salad with “dressing on the side,” inspired by When Harry Met Sally, and a grilled steak al forno with pasta, which Cher makes for Nicolas Cage in Moonstruck, among others, according to The Chicago Tribune.

 Another theme that's easily implemented is Take-Home Romance.
-Tucker’s Silk Mill is offering a full dinner-kit feast for two, featuring strawberries, short rib ragu, and chocolate cake.
+In 2021, Tucker’s Silk Mill offered a full dinner-kit feast for two, featuring strawberries, short rib ragu, and chocolate cake.

 COVID-friendly tip: A theme can extend to takeout and delivery just as easy as it does in house.
 Make sure that your themed menu is available and translates well to takeout to include as many guests as possible.